Lifetime Fitness Jobs | Health Club and Wellness Careers

 • Sales Advisor

 Advisors are responsible for converting prospects into members.
 You’ll lead tours, follow up on leads, host open house events, and reach out to local businesses.
-These roles are often commission-based and reward strong communication skills.

 Benefits